uberlinuxguy/rpi-cobalt/README.md

 Cobalt Front Panel Cable, Maple Mini and RPi once I have all the software, cabling, and kernel stuff sorted out.
 A board layout may show up in this repository once it's ready.

+If you are looking for LCD Board or Front Panel Board pinouts for the Cobalt Qube or Cobalt RaQ, check the docs/ directory.